create3000/x_ite/docs/_posts/components/ParticleSystems/VolumeEmitter.md

 VolumeEmitter emits particles from a random position confined within the given closed geometry volume.

-The VolumeEmitter node belongs to the **ParticleSystems** component and its container field is *emitter.* It is available since X3D version 3.2 or later.
+The VolumeEmitter node belongs to the **ParticleSystems** component and its default container field is *emitter.* It is available since X3D version 3.2 or later.

 ## Hierarchy